-J2Studios provides certain website services for the Company.
-The co-owner of J2Studios, is the son-in-law of Alan B. Miller, our President, Chairman and Chief Executive Officer.
-Fees earned by J2Studios for such services during 2008 were approximately \$102,000 on terms that we believe are comparable to those we would have paid to an unaffiliated third party for such services.
+Studioality provides certain website services for the Company.
+The owner of Studioality is the son-in-law of Alan B. Miller, our Chairman and Chief Executive Officer.
+Fees earned by Studioality for such services during 2009 were approximately \$119,000 on terms that we believe are comparable to those we would have paid to an unaffiliated third party for such services.

 Pursuant to our Code of Business Conduct and Corporate Standards, all employees, officers and directors of the Company and its subsidiaries are prohibited from engaging in any relationship or financial interest which is a conflict of interest with, or which interferes or has the potential to interfere with, the interests of the Company or any of its subsidiaries or facilities.
 In addition, all employees, officers and directors of the Company and its subsidiaries are required to disclose to our compliance officer any financial interest or ownership interest or any other relationship that he or she (or a member of his or her immediate family) has with customers, vendors, or competitors of the Company or any of its subsidiaries or facilities.
+Matthew Klein, our General Counsel, is currently our compliance officer.